PANEL A: Economic Dimension

 PANEL C: Security dimension

-What are the Brexit consequences look like?
+How does the coronavirus threaten military operations?
 How should Europe work on strengthening the transatlantic partnership?